jahnavi-prasad/fitness-calculator/README.md

 # fitness-calculator
 Simple mini project fitness calculator in python
 -------------------------------------------------
-Just open and run the code in any python ide
+Just open and run the code in any Python IDE
 -------------------------------------------------